-This interdisciplinary and integrated major seeks to advance students’ critical abilities to solve real-world environmental problems, manage social-ecological systems in a sustainable manner, and affect decisions involving environmental policy, resource management, and biodiversity conservation.
-The curriculum comprises an intensive foundation in the biological sciences, physical-chemical sciences, social sciences, and the humanities, as well as the integration of these areas of study.
+Students majoring in the Environmental and Sustainability Sciences will gain a comprehensive and integrated view of the biological, physical-chemical, ecological, and social dimensions of environmental and natural resource issues.
+This interdisciplinary and integrated major seeks to advance students’ critical abilities to solve real-world environmental problems, manage social-ecological systems in a sustainable manner, and affect decisions involving environmental policy, resource management, and biodiversity conservation and human health.
+The ESS core curriculum provides fundamental knowledge of the biological, chemical and physical sciences, mathematics and quantitative analysis, and social sciences and humanities.

 - Environmental Biology and Applied Ecology (EBAE)